JerboaBurrow/SimpleFastOpenAtomicVisualiser/README.md

 ## Out of scope

 To keep it simple the following features won't be implemented.
-For these and more use a complex feature rich visualiser like VMD https://www.ks.uiuc.edu/Research/vmd/.

 - Structures and environments.
 - System editing (atom positions, types, bonds).
 - Script extensions.
 - Simulation.
+- Every structure format under the sun.

 ## Contributions